Quick Answer

 A bright shelf or bookcase

-It usually feels natural on a shelf that needs one living detail but not a whole cluster of plants.
+It feels natural on a shelf that needs one living detail but not a whole cluster of plants.

 An entry console with breathing room